Garden Word of the Day

 Don’t get your hopes up.
 Chocolate spot is a fungal disease that attacks fava and other broad beans.

-Chocolate spot is caused by the Botrytis fungi, a family of fungi responsible for grey mold on practically everything.
+Chocolate spot is caused by the Botrytis fungi, a family of fungi responsible for gray mold on practically everything.
 Chocolate spot, in particular, is caused by Botrytis fabae.

 Chocolate spot symptoms